NREL/EnergyPlus/doc/src/docs/EngineeringReference/13f-EncyclopaedicRefs.md

 The zone exhaust fan (Fan:ZoneExhaust) is a simple model to account for the fan electric energy use and impact on central air handlers from bathroom and hood exhaust.
 Because the fan only extracts air from the zone, it doesn’t directly impact the zone itself.

 The fan flow rate is either constant or variable depending on if the user input a flow fraction modifier schedule.
 The value entered for maximum volume flow rate is converted to a design mass flow rate using standard (altitude-adjusted) density and used as the design flow rate.
-If a flow fraction schedule is used, then its values, <div img="image7469.txt">\({f_{Fract}}\)</div>, are multiplied by the design flow rate to obtain the current mass flow.
+If a flow fraction schedule is used, then its values, <span>${f_{Fract}}$</span>, are multiplied by the design flow rate to obtain the current mass flow.

 <div>\[{\dot m_{Des}} = {\dot V_{Max}}{\rho_{air,std}}\]</div>